doorellana/AutomationTest/README.md

 # Automation Challenge

-Automation Challenge Hi everyone I hope that everything is goin well!!!!
+Hi everyone I hope that everything is goin well!!!!
 To test this project you will need to have a couple of tools in your system... :(

 1- You need to dowload and install the IDE eclipse: https://www.eclipse.org/downloads/